 This is a clear simple and compact guide to colloquial, everyday Japanese grammar.

-The grammar book include a glossary of grammatical terms and an index, as well as appendixes on Japanese pronunciation and Japanese verb conjugation.
+The grammar section includes a glossary of grammatical terms and an index, as well as appendixes on Japanese pronunciation and verb conjugation.
 All Japanese words and phrases are written in Kanji and Kana (Hiragana and Katakana) as well as Romanized Japanese (Romanji) and English.
 Explanations are given in English.

 About the Author: Everett F. Bleiler, born in 1920, was an editor at Dover Publications where this book was originally published.